Alzheimer’s and Nature Therapy: Connecting With The Outdoors

 A study conducted by Berman et al. (2008) found that a brief nature walk significantly improved attention and working memory performance in participants with Alzheimer’s Disease compared to those who walked in an urban environment.

-Furthermore, a systematic review conducted by Annerstedt et al. (2016) examined the effects of nature-based interventions on cognitive function in older adults with dementia-related disorders.
+Furthermore, a systematic review conducted by Annerstedt et al. (2016) examined the effects of nature-based interventions on cognitive function in older adults with -related disorders.

 The review highlighted positive outcomes related to attention, executive function, and overall cognition.